-So, drying is the third stage of the When we talk about curing in gastronomy we are talking about....
-It lasts for about six months and takes place when the hams have already been salted and washed.
+Drying is the third stage of the curing process.
+It lasts for about six months and takes place after the hams have been salted and washed.
 This phase consists of two moments.
-In the past, this was done in lofts or rooms with windows that were closed or opened depending on the climate or the time of day.
-They functioned as natural drying sheds.
-Although in some regions of Spain it is still done this way, nowadays this process is developed mainly in automated spaces.
+In the past, it was done in lofts or rooms with windows that were opened or closed depending on the weather or time of day and served as natural drying areas.

-The first part of drying consists of hanging the ham legs at a temperature of between 6 and 16 degrees and a humidity of between 60 and 80%.
+The first part of drying involves hanging the hams at a temperature between 6 and 16 degrees Celsius and a humidity level between 60% and 80%.

-During this stage, the hams are also hung on the hangers.
-Yet, unlike the drying stage, they now have to be moved.
-During these months they can also accumulate mould and this is very good because it will also transmit aromas to the ham!
+During this entire stage, the hams are also hung on hangers, but unlike the drying stage, they need to be moved now.
+Over these months, they can accumulate mold, which is actually beneficial as it imparts additional aromas to the ham!